ta08/girepo/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a {owner,name,star,star/day,created_at,updated_at,license,language,description,url}, --asc {owner,name,star,star/day,created_at,updated_at,license,language,description,url}
+  -h, --help            show this help message and exit --headless            not to describe table headers -a {fullname,star,star/day,created_at,updated_at,license,language,description,url}, --asc {fullname,star,star/day,created_at,updated_at,license,language,description,url}
                         sort by asc with the field
-  -d {owner,name,star,star/day,created_at,updated_at,license,language,description,url}, --desc {owner,name,star,star/day,created_at,updated_at,license,language,description,url}
+  -d {fullname,star,star/day,created_at,updated_at,license,language,description,url}, --desc {fullname,star,star/day,created_at,updated_at,license,language,description,url}
                         sort by desc with the field

 God bless you.